Mweh/BootcampSwiftPhincon/akademik/week2-5/day1-20/netflixUIKit/README.md

 - [ ] Add a share button
 - [ ] Remove duplicate unnecessary Model
 - [ ] Add a changelog inside the app
+- [ ] Add CV, images to Text in searchTextField
+- [ ] Add changelog in MoreVC

 - ...